gitcobra/hta-ctx-menu/README.md

 ![test](./docs/img/top.png)

 ## Mechanism
-* HTAContextMenu uses `showModelessDialog` to create a menu, so the base object is not a `HTMLElement` but a `window`, which is not bound to the parent's `document.body`.
+* hta-ctx-menu uses `showModelessDialog` to create a menu, so the base object is not a `HTMLElement` but a `window`, which is not bound to the parent's `document.body`.
 * The menus consist only of basic HTML/CSS+JavaScript, not using any kind of external components such as `ActiveXObject`, `<Object>`, `<Applet>` etc.